 What We Do

 By helping facilitate collaboration with our many partners, we are working to carry out a systematic, coordinated river ecosystem approach to watershed management and to maximize collaborative, administrative, technical and financial resources in the watershed.
 We engage in watershed restoration planning, and work to implement effective restoration through our watershed.
 Much of our work is focused on implementing stream restoration in priority drainages throughout the lower Clark Fork such as the Bull River, Prospect Creek, Vermilion River (shown above) and the Thompson River, which are important tributaries for native fish.

 Maintenance and monitoring

 Outreach and engagement

 Watersheds incorporate both public and private land.
-Therefore, individual landowners in addition to large public land holders like the Forest Service have a role to play in conserving watershed health.
+Therefore, individual landowners as well as large public land managers like the United States Forest Service have a role to play in conserving watershed health.
 In addition to implementing on-the-ground projects, we also work to educate landowners on responsible stream management practices and connect them with resources to help them steward the streams running through their properties.
 Contact us for more information or if you’re interested in what you can do on your property to promote watershed health.